MinecraftU/mcu-curriculum/sequence_3/section_4.md

 Another useful program!
 You can point this one at a wall and it will dig a two block tall and one block wide tunnel.
 It will also place torches every 8 blocks.

 We'll also build this one with several different functions.
-The first will check if the turtle is on solid ground, and if not, it will palce a block below itself.
+The first will check if the turtle is on solid ground, and if not, it will place a block below itself.

 ```lua
 function placeFloorBlock()